 - Age Lift: Fan in the original novel is Ebenezer's younger sister.
 Here she is the older sibling.
 Also, both are in their late teens/early 20s in the scene where she comes to bring him home from boarding school, whereas in the book they're children at that point.

 - Almost Dead Guy:

 - Young Scrooge, thinking his sister has died, bitterly storms from the room, and misses her dying request to him.

-- Later, much older Scrooge has Marley delivering a warning with his last breaths, but it's pretty much over his head.
-Scrooge even waited until business was over to bother visiting him; his maid incredulously declares "I'll see if I can get him to hold out, I'm sure!"
+- Later, much older Scrooge has Marley delivering a warning with his last breaths, but it's over his head.
+Scrooge even waits until business is over to bother visiting him; his maid incredulously declares "I'll see if I can get him to hold out, I'm sure!"

-- Canon Foreigner: The Predatory Business which buys out Fezziwig is personified by Mr. Jorkin.
+- Canon Foreigner: The Predatory Business which buys out Fezziwig is personified by Mr. Jorkin, adapted from Mr. Jorkins, a character from David Copperfield.
 Jorkin serves as an Evil Mentor to Scrooge and Marley both, pairing them up in an ominous scene.
 He is later caught embezzling from his own banking house; Scrooge and Marley bail him out in return for 51% of the stock share, effectively a hostile takeover.
-Mr. Jorkin is adapted from Mr. Jorkins, a character from David Copperfield.

 Ebenezer: I'll give you a guess!

 Mrs. Dilber: [pause] To keep me mouth shut?

 - Corrupt Corporate Executive: Mr. Jorkin; during Scrooge's past at the Amalgamated Mercantile Society, the ledger registers a liability of 3200 pounds, 8 shillings and 10 pence (£3200, 8 / 10 d), with assets of 11 pounds, 8 shillings and 10 pence (£11, 8 / 10d), resulting in a deficit of £3189.Jorkin: At least the 10 pences cancel each other out.